Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 All patterns are implemented for academical and self study purpose.

-* *Recommended IEC 61131-3 alternative
+'* Recommended IEC 61131-3 alternative